-There are three options to choose from.
+There are four options to choose from.
 During your comprehensive consultation, one of our providers will let you know which option is going to be best for you.

 - Monofocal- The standard lens; – mono meaning one.
 It gives you one range of vision to see clearly but you will need glasses for the other ranges of vision.

 - Multifocal – This lens is the best option to make you less dependent with your glasses so that you don’t have to wear them to see.
 The goal of this option is to allow you to see distance, intermediate, and near without being dependent on glasses.